|

 - The First Quarter:

-- At first quarter, the moon sits at 9 o'clock.
-The sun, Earth,
+- At the first quarter, the moon sits at 9 o'clock.
+The sun,

-and moon form a right triangle on the left side of the clock.
+Earth, and moon form a right triangle on the left side of the

+clock.
 Here only half of the moon's disk is illuminated.
-At first quarter,
+At first

-the moon rises 6 hours after the sun at about noon.
-It
+quarter, the moon rises 6 hours after the sun at about

-reaches its highest point at sundown and sets around midnight.
+noon.
+It reaches its highest point at sundown and sets around

-That means the moon can be seen during daylight hours in the
+midnight.
+That means the moon can be seen during daylight hours

 -